PoohL0ve/data_analytics/SQL-Learn/SQL.md

 	year_listed INT  --can also use INTEGER
 );
 ```
-Other constraints include NOT NULL, FOREIGN KEY, UNIQUE and so on.
+Other constraints include NOT NULL, FOREIGN KEY, UNIQUE CHECK (can add a calculation), DEFAULT.

 The ALTER statement is used to add and modify(rename and delete) columns of a table.
 ```sql